salesforce/sa11y/packages/preset-rules/README.md

 -   Below is the set of rules from [axe rule descriptions](https://github.com/dequelabs/axe-core/blob/develop/doc/rule-descriptions.md) and their current mapping to the `base` and `recommended` rulesets in `@sa11y/preset-rules`.
 -   `full` ruleset consists of all rules that are enabled by default in axe.
+-   The default ruleset used by the sa11y APIs is `recommended`.
+    -   This can be overridden using the `SA11Y_RULESET` environment variable.

 ### WCAG 2.0 Level A & AA Rules